Wednesday, March 25, 2009

 Sunny, Trish, Blake, Robert and John

 Thanks to the George Town Cruisers Net we were able to connect with other adventurous souls heading south.
 As word traveled more people contacted us, brought together by the common bond of taking on the Thorny Path according to Bruce Van Sant (the "all mighty one"), sharing thoughts about routes, Chris Parker weather reports, and strategies.
-We get together on volleyball beach, quoting from the all mighty one’s “The Gentleman’s Guide to Passages South” like a bible study group.
-We plan our escape from George Town.
+So we get together on volleyball beach, quoting from the all mighty one’s “The Gentleman’s Guide to Passages South” like a bible study group to plan our escape from George Town.

 Volleyball Beach, George Town